KDSmel/KDSmel.github.io/README.md

 Comparing with baseline model performances(results of first block codes in this post), hyper-parameters adjustment could help model performance to improve.
 It seems that for ensemble models hyper-parameters are not as efficient as the rests.
 Some drawbacks in the hyper-parameterized models comparing to baseline mean that we did not properly design the search range.

-**Conclusion:**
+**Summary:**

 In this part, we constructed eight models with default parameters, ran cross-validation.
 Then, we looked for hyper-parameters using the grid search approach.
 The best hyper-parameters are employed to build the model again and comparing the basic model we can see improvement in model performances.

 ## Part.3: Model Evaluation-1
 In this part, we will elaborate on some model evaluation metrics specifically for multi-class classification problems.
 Accuracy, precision, recall, and confusion matrix are discussed below for our facies problem.
-This post is the third part of part1, part2.
-You can find the jupyter notebook file of this part here.
+You can find the jupyter notebook file of this part [here](https://github.com/mardani72/Practical_ML_Tutorial_Facies_examp).

 When I was fresh in machine learning, I always considered constructing a model as the most important step of the ML tasks, while now, I have another concept; model evaluation skill is the fundamental key to modeling success.
 We need to make sure that our model is working well with new data.
 On the other hand, we have to be able to interpret various evaluation metrics to understand our model’s strengths and weaknesses leading us to model improvement hints.
 As we are dealing with the multi-class problem in this tutorial, we will focus on related evaluation metrics, but before that, we need to get familiar with some definitions.